armory/documentation/_spinnaker/operator.md

 # Migrating from Halyard to Operator

-If you have a current Spinnaker instance installed via Halyard, use this guide to migrate existing configuration to Operator.
+If you have a current Spinnaker instance installed with Halyard, use this guide to migrate existing configuration to Operator.

 The migration process from Halyard to Operator can be completed in 7 steps: